Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

-#### A decrease in the number of loans can be seen when we move from sub_grades A to G which makes sense as we move towards riskier groups.
+A decrease in the number of loans was seen when moving from sub_grades A to G which makde sense as we moved towards riskier groups.

-### Let's check all loans made per subgrade separated based on the loan_status.
+Then, I checked all loans made per subgrade separated based on the loan_status.

 ```python